-Management of Harvest Operations Corp. (the "Company") on behalf of Harvest Energy Trust (the "Trust") are responsible for the preparation and disclosure of information with respect to the Company's and the Trust's other subsidiaries' oil and natural gas activities in accordance with securities regulatory requirements.
-This information includes reserves data, which consist of the following:
+Management of Harvest Operations Corp. ("Harvest Operations") on behalf of Harvest Energy Trust (the "Trust") are responsible for the preparation and disclosure of information with respect to Harvest Operations' and the Trust's other subsidiaries' oil and natural gas activities in accordance with securities regulatory requirements.
+This information includes reserves data, which are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2007, estimated using forecast prices and costs.